 SMART (Students Modeling a Research Topic) - Jean Lee,

 Teams of high school students and their teacher work with research scientists to design and construct physical models of proteins that are being investigated in laboratories.
 The primary goal of the SMART Team program is to connect high school students to the real world of science that exists in an active biomolecular research.

 Spy Yearbook - Ellie Smith, adviser

 Students take photos, write body and caption copy, and learn the art of selling ads to various Kenosha businesses.
 Desktop publishing skills are taught and students learn how to use Photoshop and InDesign software.
 In Yearbook Layout and Design students have the same opportunities offered to those students in the regular yearbook class.
 They also build templates for the next school year's yearbook.

 Stage Crew - Jodi Williams, adviser

 Stage Management is the backstage section of the theater department.
 Students who work backstage will learn how to work scenic equipment, run lights and sound, and be the "magic" that makes the show great.
 All of Bradford's shows are student run, so there will be nothing but hands on activities!

-Bradford Student Council is the direct link between school administrators and the student body.
-Throughout the year Student Council organizes Homecoming, food drives, donations to other clubs, blood drives, community activities and provides scholarships to past members.
+Bradford SGA is the direct link between school administrators and the student body.
+Throughout the year Student Government organizes Homecoming, food drives, donations to other clubs, blood drives, community activities and provides scholarships to past members.